-Cooking from the Garden Grant: Two grants of up to $1,000 will be awarded for the 2013/2014 school year.
-The goal is to encourage nutrition education and healthy cooking with children, using seasonal food grown in the school garden and/or by local farms.
+Cooking from the Garden Grant (Temporarily Closed): The goal of this $1,000 grant is to encourage nutrition education and healthy cooking with children, using seasonal food grown in the school garden and/or by local farms.
 Grant may be used to develop an outdoor or indoor kitchen space, and purchase cooking equipment, nutrition curriculum and food from local farms to supplement the garden during the winter months.
 Schools must have an existing garden to apply.

-Salad Bar Grant: One grant up to $4,000 will be awarded for the 2013/2014 school year.
-The goal is to increase student and staff access to healthy, fresh produce through a weekly school salad bar, and to enhance the productivity of the school garden.
+Salad Bar Grant (Temporarily Closed): The goal of this $4,000 grant is to increase student and staff access to healthy, fresh produce through a weekly school salad bar, and to enhance the productivity of the school garden.
 Grant may be used to purchase a salad bar unit, cooking equipment, nutrition curriculum and for hiring of a salad bar coordinator.
 The school salad bar is a supplement to the school lunch, not a replacement or a meal of its own.
 Schools must have an existing garden to apply.